Composite

 The spring season opens in record-setting fashion for the Argyle Lady Eagles.

-After weather and travel issues forced two earlier cancellations, Argyle finally returns to competition March 4-5 at the 4A Region I Preview at Shadow Hills Golf Course in Lubbock.
-The tournament brings together many of the top teams from across UIL 4A Region I, including programs from West Texas, Central Texas, the Panhandle, and North Texas, giving the Lady Eagles an early measuring stick against some of the strongest competition they see all season.
+After weather and travel issues force two earlier cancellations, Argyle finally returns to competition at the 4A Region I Preview at Shadow Hills Golf Course in Lubbock.
+The tournament brings together many of the top teams from across UIL 4A Region I, including programs from West Texas, Central Texas, the Panhandle, and North Texas, giving the Lady Eagles an early measuring stick against some of the strongest competition they will see all season.

 Argyle answers with a championship performance.

-The Lady Eagles posted rounds of 299 and 318 for a 36-hole total of 617 to win the tournament and make an early statement in the spring.
-The opening-round 299 is especially significant, as it marks the first time in program history that Argyle breaks 300 in team scoring and sets a new school record.
+The Lady Eagles post rounds of 299 and 318 for a 36-hole total of 617 to win the tournament and make an early statement in the spring.
+The opening-round 299 is especially significant, marking the first time in program history that Argyle breaks 300 in team scoring and sets a new school record.

 The first round grabs the attention, but the second round says just as much about the team.

-West Texas winds arrive on day two, with gusts topping 20 miles per hour, dramatically changing the conditions.
+West Texas winds arrive on day two, with gusts topping 20 miles per hour and dramatically changing the conditions.
 Argyle adjusts, competes through the tougher weather, and still produces a strong 318 to close out the tournament and secure the team title.

 Argyle leaves Lubbock with more than a trophy.
 The Lady Eagles leave with momentum, confidence, and the kind of early spring performance that points toward what the season can become.

-Next up, Argyle travels to Central Texas to compete in the 4A State Preview at Legends Golf Course on Lake LBJ in Kingsland.
+Next, Argyle travels to Central Texas to compete in the 4A State Preview at The Legends Golf Course on Lake LBJ in Kingsland.

 PRIVACY POLICY | ACCESSIBILITY © 2026 MASCOT MEDIA, LLC